meilisearch/documentation/guides/introduction/quick_start_guide.md

 $ curl 'http://127.0.0.1:7700/indexes/12345678/search?q=botman'
 ```

-We also provide an out-of-the-box [web interface](/guides/advanced_guides/web_interface.md) on which you can test MeiliSearch interactively.
-Put MeiliSearch address into your browser address bar.
+We also provide an out-of-the-box [web interface](/guides/advanced_guides/web_interface.md) in which you can test MeiliSearch interactively.
+To do so, open your web browser and enter MeiliSearch address into the browser address bar.
 In that case, it would be: `http://127.0.0.1:7700`

 :::: tabs